Hertha BSC

 Hertha, Berliner Sport-Club e.
 V., commonly known as Hertha BSC (/de/) or Hertha Berlin, is a German professional football club based in Berlin.
 Hertha BSC plays in the 2.
 Bundesliga, the second tier of German football, following relegation from the Bundesliga in 2022–23.
 Hertha BSC was founded in 1892, and was a founding member of the German Football Association in Leipzig in 1900.

 The team won the German championship in 1930 and 1931.
 Since 1963, Hertha's stadium has been the Olympiastadion.
 The club is known as Die Alte Dame in German, which translates to "The Old Lady".
 In 2002, the sports activities of the professional, amateur, and under-19 teams were separated into Hertha BSC GmbH & Co.
 KGaA.

 History

 Early years

 The club was formed in 1892 as BFC Hertha 92, taking its name from a steamship with a blue and white smokestack; one of the four young men who founded the club had taken a day trip on this ship with his father.
 The name Hertha is a variation on Nerthus, referring to a fertility goddess from Germanic mythology.
+The ship itself was named for the ship's owner's daughter.